campbelltaylor32/Global_Trade_News/README.md

 1. **UN Comtrade** — every reporter country's monthly/annual imports and exports, drilled down to 6-digit HS commodity codes, every bilateral partner, every transport mode.
 2. **GDELT** — news articles and CAMEO-coded geopolitical events that mention those commodities, scored for sentiment and trade-relevant signals (tariffs, sanctions, embargoes, weather, strikes, etc.).

-The two sides join cleanly on `cmd_code × period`, so for any HS chapter in any month you can ask: *how did trade volume move, and what was the world saying about it?*
+The two sides join cleanly on `cmd_code`, so for any HS chapter in any month you can ask: *how did trade volume move, and what was the world saying about it?*

-A multi-page Streamlit dashboard sits on top of the warehouse for executive-style exploration: corridors, country profiles, commodity market share, concentration risk, and a small FastAPI/OpenAI chat backend for natural-language schema queries.
+A multi-page Streamlit dashboard sits on top of the warehouse for executive-style exploration: corridors, country profiles, commodity market share, concentration risk, and a small FastAPI/OpenAI chat MCP connection backend for natural-language schema queries.

 ---